Corpusty: Geography

-In 1931, the parish of Corpusty had a population of 434.
-On 1 April 1935, the parish of Saxthorpe was merged with Corpusty; the parish was renamed Corpusty & Saxthorpe on 1 April 2007.
+On 1 April 1935, the parish of Saxthorpe was merged with Corpusty; the parish was renamed 'Corpusty & Saxthorpe' on 1 April 2007.
+In 1931, the parish of Corpusty (prior to the merge) had a population of 434.

 Corpusty is located along the River Bure and close to the course of the B1149, between Holt and Norwich.

-St. Peter's Church
+St Peter's Church

-Corpusty's parish church is dedicated to Saint Peter and largely dates to the Fifteenth Century.
-St. Peter's is located on Norwich Road and has been Grade II listed since 1960.
+Corpusty's parish church is dedicated to Saint Peter and largely dates to the 15th century.
+St Peter's is located on Norwich Road and has been Grade II listed since 1960.

-St. Peter's became derelict in the late-Medieval era and was saved from ruin by a heavy restoration in 1891.
-The church again fell into disuse in the 1960s and suffered from vandalism and arson until it became a focus in a campaign by Mr. Roger Last and Lady Billa Harrod to restore abandoned churches.
-This campaign eventually developed into the Norfolk Churches Trust which, today, cares for St. Peter's Church.
+St Peter's became derelict in the late-Medieval era and was saved from ruin by a heavy restoration in 1891.
+The church again fell into disuse in the 1960s and suffered from vandalism and arson until it became a focus in a campaign by Roger Last and Billa Harrod to restore abandoned churches.
+This campaign eventually developed into the Norfolk Churches Trust which cares for St Peter's Church.